cca/libraries_course_lists/readme.md

 Faculty LDAP group text files are also placed in the "data" directory.

 **Logs** are made automatically for the most part and placed in a "logs" directory under the root of the project.
-They're of form `YYYY-MM-DD-${TYPE}.txt` for the most part, where a lack of a type specifier means it's from the main "upload-taxos-to-vault" script while the syllabus and architecture scripts each have their own logs.
+They're of form `YYYY-MM-DD-${TYPE}.txt`, where a lack of a type specifier means it's from the main "upload-taxos-to-vault" script while the syllabus and architecture scripts each have their own logs.

-When you're finished with an update, you can move all the generated data to an archive location with `./move-to-complete.fish` which moves everything in the "data" directory into a directory under "complete" named after the current date.
+When you're finished with an update, move all the generated data to an archive location with `./move-to-complete.fish` which moves everything in the "data" directory into a directory under "complete" named after the current date.

 ## LICENSE